Come on Over Baby (All I Want Is You): Background and recording

-Like "What a Girl Wants" (the second single from the Christina Aguilera album), a new remixed and re-recorded version of "Come On Over Baby (All I Want Is You)" was released as a single rather than the original album version.
-The album version, which had been known simply as "Come On Over (All I Want Is You)", was seen as unsuitable for a single release.
+Like "What a Girl Wants" (the second single from the Christina Aguilera album), a new remixed and re-recorded version of "Come on Over Baby (All I Want Is You)" was released as a single rather than the original album version.
+The album version, which had been known simply as "Come on Over (All I Want Is You)", was seen as unsuitable for a single release.
+Aguilera is credited as a co-writer of the song.

-The single version of "Come On Over (All I Want Is You)" was transformed into "Come On Over Baby (All I Want Is You)" with new and more sexual lyrics, a chord progression for the song's B-section, a bridge, a "rap" from Aguilera, a new mid-song dance breakdown, and more powerful vocals by Aguilera were also added.
+The single version of "Come on Over (All I Want Is You)" was transformed into "Come on Over Baby (All I Want Is You)" with new and more sexual lyrics, a chord progression for the song's B-section, a bridge, a rap from Aguilera, a new mid-song dance breakdown, and more powerful vocals by Aguilera were also added.
 The song also features limited new elements from Shelly Peiken and Guy Roche.
 The original album version has no bridge, so it had previously been performed live with an interlude that sampled the disco classic "Got to Be Real" by Cheryl Lynn.
 However, when the original songwriters of "Got to Be Real" were contacted for permission to sample their song, they denied clearance.
 Instead, Aguilera's team substituted a reference to "What a Girl Wants".

 Aguilera helped write the song's controversial and slightly sexual rap section from the re-recorded version.
 This rap (and also a section in the second verse in which Aguilera discusses sexuality and a man's hands on her body) caused Radio Disney to ban the song initially, as it had done with "Genie in a Bottle".
-The original album version of the song was allowed to be played, and an edited version of "Come On Over Baby (All I Want Is You)", which removed the second verse and rap, was also given some airplay.
+The original album version of the song was allowed to be played, and an edited version of "Come on Over Baby (All I Want Is You)", which removed the second verse and rap, was also given some airplay.
 Reportedly, the re-recorded version received more airplay on the station than the album version of the song.